dakhamzadeh/Movie-Trailer/README.md

 # Movie-Trailer

 ## Summary
-A simple movie trailer website project for Udacity's full-stack nanodegree program.
-The project demonstrates the use of a Movie object class in Python to generate a static webpage, which displays a listing of favorite movies and links each movie to its trailers video on YouTube.
-The project also includes some CSS and jQuery involved in the display of the webpage.
+A baisc movie trailer website.
+This project corressponds to Udacity's full-stack nanodegree program.
+The project displays movie a listing of movie images with the links to the movies' trailers onYouTube.

 ## WHAT'S INCLUDED
 Within the download you'll find the following files: